ChanghyeonKim93/BagFromImages_TUM/README.md

-# BagFromImages
+# BagFromImages_TUM

-ROS package to generate a rosbag from a collection of images.
-Images are ordered alphabetically.
-The timestamp for each image is assigned according to the specified frequency.
+This ROS package is a derived version of BagFromImages ( Ataiya ).
+I modified the timestamp to become same as ssociation files of TUM RGB-D datasets.

 The bag will publish the images to topic `/camera/image_raw`.